Introducing data virtualization with PolyBase

 - Azure Synapse Analytics

-Data virtualization using PolyBase feature is available in preview for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
+Data virtualization using PolyBase feature is available for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
 Visit Data virtualization with Azure SQL Managed Instance to learn more.

 SQL Server 2022 PolyBase enhancements

 |S3-compatible object storage||SQL Server 2022 (16.x) adds new connector, S3-compatible object storage, using the S3 REST API.
 You can use both

 |Some connectors separate from PolyBase services||The S3-compatible object storage connector, as well as ADSL Gen2, and Azure Blob Storage, are no longer dependent of PolyBase services.
 PolyBase services must still run to support connectivity with Oracle, Teradata, MongoDB, and Generic ODBC.
 The PolyBase feature must still be installed on your SQL Server instance.|

 |Parquet file format||PolyBase is now capable of querying data from Parquet files stored on S3-compatible object storage.
 For more information, see to Virtualize parquet file in a S3-compatible object storage with PolyBase.|